 That life had always included running, but before his diagnosis, his longest race was a 10K.
-He’s now run two full marathons, seven half-marathons, a 50K trail run and a sprint triathlon, not to mention completing two 60-mile bike rides at the past two Victory Rides.
+He’s now run full marathons, half-marathons, 50K trail runs as well as riding in multiple Victory Rides.
 He not only didn’t let cancer slow him down, it sped him up.
 He’s also been committed to raising money for cancer research.

 “I started raising money for the V Foundation in 2014 when a friend and I signed up to run a marathon in Raleigh as part of Team V,” said Rutledge.
 “When the Victory Ride started in 2018, I got my bike out and started riding.”